yhagio/stock_price_predictor/proposal.md

 Since I use the time series of data of stock prices and try to predict the price, LSTM looks good fits for this project.

+### Motivation

 I am interested in using Deep Learning and have never used LSTM and Keras library, so this could be great practice to get my hands on it.

+### Benchmark Model

+As a baseline benchmark model, I can use Linear Regression model, and compare the result with the solution model (Deep Learning - LSTM model).
+As the metric, I can use Root Mean Squared Error (RMSE) and it will show that less RMSE score indicates better prediction.
+Also, I can visualize the predictions using a plot or a graph, it will be easy to see the result.

 ### Evaluation Metrics

 To determine how accurate the prediction is, we analyze the difference between the predicted and the actual adjusted close price.
 Smaller the difference indicates better accuracy.

+I can use Root Mean Squared Error (RMSE) as a metric to determine the accuracy of the prediction.
+It is a commonly used general purpose quality estimator.

-By visualize the predicted price and the actual price, it can tell how close the prediction is clearly.
+Also, by visualizing the predicted price and the actual price with a plot or a graph, it can tell how close the prediction is clearly.